Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Meditation and Breath (what is meditation)

-Meditation is a state of consciousness that is natural and stress free, a learned, trained process which helps to access an emotional, peaceful freedom, similar to a well adjusted child.
+Meditation is a state of consciousness that is natural and stress free, a learned, trained process which helps to access an emotional, peaceful freedom, similar to a well adjusted child who has enjoy safe, productive attachments.

-When it comes to meditation our breathing patterns need to access that child-like breath, using the diaphragm (the large muscle under your lungs that dissects the body and can act like a pump for air and blood) to connect with the breath.
+When it comes to meditation breathing patterns can access that child-like breath, using the diaphragm (the large muscle under your lungs that dissects the body and can act like a pump for air and blood) to connect with the breath of the moment freeing up tension laden associations.

 Diaphragm breathing is childlike, because that is how a child first breathes, deeply and comfortable (without forcing the breath), accessing innocence, the breath is free from any constraints (free from future/past stress, free to just live in the moment).

-Deep, peaceful abdominal breathing sounds so easy to do, but for some people it is not, and takes a load of time, effort and practice to re-learn just the simplest of breathing techniques, but believe me it is really worth it and will encourage noticeable good health if you can keep any good, healthy breathing practices and techniques going.
+Deep, peaceful abdominal breathing sounds so easy to do, but for some people it is not, and takes a lot of time, effort and practice to re-learn just the simplest of breathing techniques.
+However the value of abdominal breathing is really worth it and will encourage noticeable good health if the meditator can keep this good, healthy breathing practice and technique going by continual practice.

-The good news is that you can access or practice therapeutic health giving breathing techniques just about anytime, anywhere the only thing you are required to do is consciously breathe until that way is natural (like a child).
+The good news is that anyone can access or practice therapeutic health giving breathing techniques just about anytime, anywhere the only thing required to do is consciously breathe until that way is natural (like a child) and calmness finds into way into daily life with this skill.

 Breathing works with and influences the bodies bio-electrical systems